What disaster recovery readiness means for accountants.

-Think back just a short while agp when you first found out that Hurricane Harvey was poised to hit Texas.
-Or this past week, knowing that Irma was about to hit Florida.
+Think back just a short while ago when you first found out that Hurricane Harvey was poised to hit Texas.
+Or when you first heard Irma was about to hit Florida.

 MORE: Focus on Cyber Risk, Not Just Security | Making IT Matter to Accountants | IT Nerds Need Budget Help | 8 Ways to Wrestle Software Subscriptions Into Submission | IT Hardware Gets Even More Complex (Great!) | How Accounting Geeks and Techie Nerds Can Play Nicely Together

 Exclusively for PRO Members.
 Log in here or upgrade to PRO today.

 If a hurricane or other natural disaster were coming to your town would you know what to do to ensure that the damage and impact to your IT environment was prevented or minimized?

 Do you know how to bring all your systems back up once the threat has passed?
 If something happened to your office, is your data backed up somewhere offsite?
 How quickly would you be able to get replacement equipment in place so that you can get operations running again?
 Do your employees know how restart operations without access to the computer systems?

 Disaster Risk Increasing

 The frequency of natural disasters seems to be increasing each year, and our reliance upon computer systems to run our businesses has been increasing every year too.
 This combination means that we are at greater risk of a natural disaster interrupting our businesses and the potential impact when that disaster occurs is even greater than before.
 More than 40 percent of businesses never reopen after a disaster, and for those that do, only 29 percent were still operating after two years (source: FEMA via Forbes).
 Will your business be one of those casualties?